FightTheIce/datatypes/README.md

 Creating confusion since 2020.
 Lets make PHP a bit more "typed" (ROFL)....

+# License
+The code is currently released under the MIT license.

 # Installation

 You can install the package via composer: